Travis Clardy: Political positions

 In the Republican primary on March 4, 2014, Clardy won re-nomination to a second term.
 He received 13,054 (84 percent) to opponent Tony Sevilla, who polled 2,487 votes (16 percent).

 In the general election on November 6, 2018, Clardy defeated Democrat Alec Johnson, 38,694 votes (74.4 percent) to 13,334 (25.6 percent).

+During his re-election campaign in 2024, Clardy was issued a cease-and-desist letter from Governor Greg Abbott, telling him to quit claiming falsely that Abbott had endorsed his re-election campaign.
+In the March 2024 Republican primary, Clardy lost to Joanne Shofner.
+The loss came after Clardy's opposition to Governor Abbott's school voucher legislation in 2023.

 Personal life

 Clardy and his wife, Judy, have four sons.
 He is a member of the Church of Christ.